 Assessments

-We assess official statistics against the Code of Practice, and if they comply in full with the Code, designate them as National Statistics.
-Where official statistics do not maintain the high standards expected by the Code, acting on the Office for Statistics Regulation’s advice, the Statistics Authority can remove their National Statistics status (see the Register of De-designations).
-In some cases, National Statistics status will be removed after a producer approaches us when its statistics have temporarily fallen below expected standards – for example through error or during a change in methods.
-In other cases, removal follows a fuller assessment, which has resulted in a range of actions for the producer body to implement before National Statistics status can be reinstated.
+We assess official statistics against the Code of Practice, and if they meet the standards of Trustworthiness, Quality and Value in the Code, they become accredited official statistics.
+Where official statistics do not maintain the high standards expected by the Code, acting on the Office for Statistics Regulation’s advice, the Statistics Authority can cancel or suspend their accreditation (see the List of Cancelled or Suspended Accreditations).
+In some cases, the accreditation will be suspended after a producer approaches us when its statistics have temporarily fallen below expected standards – for example through error or during a change in methods.
+In other cases, cancellation follows a fuller assessment, which has resulted in a range of actions for the producer body to implement before the accreditation can be reinstated.

 The full assessment process is described below, setting out what we require of statistics producers.